The Best Refried Beans

 Step 2

-In a large skillet over medium heat, fry the bacon until the fat is rendered, 8-10 minutes.
-Use a slotted spoon to remove the bacon and set aside for another use, leaving the fat in the skillet.
-Add the oil, the remaining tablespoon of onion, and the drained beans to the skillet.
-Cook, scraping up the browned bits, until the mixture begins to bubble, approximately 10 minutes.
-Ladle in the bean-cooking liquid, about ¼ cup at a time, while slowly stirring smashing the beans gently the back of a wooden spoon.
-Season with kosher salt, garnish with crispy bacon, grated cotija cheese, and minced cilantro, if using.
+- In a large skillet over medium heat, cook the bacon until the fat is rendered, 8–10 minutes.
+Using tongs, transfer the bacon to a paper towel-lined plate and set aside for another use (or coarsely chop or crumble for serving), leaving the fat in the skillet.
+Add the oil, beans, and remaining onion and cook, scraping up any browned bits, until the mixture begins to bubble, about 10 minutes.
+Ladle in the reserved cooking liquid, about ¼ cup at a time, while slowly stirring and gently mashing the beans with the back of a wooden spoon.
+Season to taste with salt.

 Continue to Next Story